khalilbnd/khalilbnd/README.md

   <br>
   💻 I love writing code and learn anythings about it
   <br>
-  📚 I’m currently learning how to build E-Commerce Website with Django
+  📚 I’m currently working on NEO FINTECH (Kio Store) as a mobile developper
   <br>
   💬 Ask me anything about from <a href="https://github.com/khalil227/khalil227/issues" title="Issues">Here</a>
   <br>